Build Custom Linux Systems with Buildroot

 Internal teams moved to Yocto

-Many internal teams that might have had experience of using Buildroot have moved to widely supported alternative packages such as Yocto to create and generate embedded Linux systems.
-With BSP development largely shifting from Buildroot to Yocto in recent years, your internal teams may feel confident with Yocto but lack the knowledge to develop with Buildroot for your target system.
+Many teams with Buildroot experience have moved to Yocto.
+They use Yocto to build in linux and create embedded systems.
+BSP development has shifted from Buildroot to Yocto in recent years.
+Your teams may feel confident with Yocto.
+But they may lack knowledge of Buildroot for your target system.
+Our team knows both platforms well.
+We can help with your development needs.

 coding blue